Echo Timber Wolf CS-590 Chainsaw Review

-When I was asked to review the Echo Timber Wolf CS-590 Chainsaw, I’ll admit that I was a bit skeptical.
+When I was asked to review the Echo Timber Wolf CS-590 chainsaw as a heavy-duty saw, I’ll admit that I was a bit skeptical.
 I am used to some of the other big name commercial saws and Echo just is not a brand that is traditionally mentioned in that mix.
 As I began to take a close look at this chainsaw however, I went from being pleasantly surprised by the quality to flat out impressed with the intelligence of the design.

 The first thing that I noticed when I picked up this saw was that there is actually some weight to it.
-Often consumer brands create a light weight saw that feels light enough for the average person to use around the home, but the lack of weight transfers all the workload to the arms of the user.
-A well weighted saw like this one balances that weight to work with the user.
+It’s much lighter than the Echo CS-400 chainsaw I also have on-hand which I use for light-duty projects.
+Often consumer brands create a light weight saw that feels nimble enough for the average person to use around the home, but the lack of weight transfers all the workload to the arms of the user.
+A well-weighted saw like this one balances that weight to work with the user.

 A great example of the intelligent simplicity is the filter access.
 Simply unscrew a single nut on the back, which is affixed so you can’t lose it, and there’s the filter.
 There’s nothing else to unscrew, just take the filter off, clean or replace it, tighten the nut, and you’re good to go.
 Instead of using a nylon rope to keep the fuel and oil caps from going anywhere, Echo attached it with plastic.
 That may seem minor, but there isn’t a nylon cord I’ve owned that has outlived the tool’s usefulness.
 The plastic, on the other hand won’t fray and get cut over time like that nylon cord.